Dust from Sahara desert sweeps over Europe, turning the sky a rusty brown

 The skies above parts of #Spain turned orange as a #storm brought #dust from the #Sahara to the country.#DustStorm #WearAMask #WeatherUpdate #weather pic.twitter.com/PMCHjrWnTG— Chaudhary Parvez (@ChaudharyParvez) March 15, 2022

 Computer model estimates suggest that, in the heart of the plume, column-integrated dust loads are equal to about 5 grams per square meter.
-In other words, if you could take a square column of atmosphere one meter by one meter across and extend it to space, you’d shake about five grams’ worth of dust out of it.
+In other words, if you could take a square column of atmosphere 1 meter by 1 meter across and extend it to space, you would shake about 5 grams of dust out of it.
 That’s equivalent to the weight of two pennies.

 Skiers in Austria and Switzerland have reportedly encountered brown snow — snow that, thanks to strong southerly flow, was blanketed in a thin layer of dust from the Sahara.
 The same thing was reported in the French Pyrenees.
 In London, vehicles were splattered with a muddy rain.